Habitat mapping: a Nature Park guide

 Begin activity

 Your baseline habitat map represents your starting point.
-Use this process of learning about the habitats on site to understand and reflect on your site as a resource for nature as well as a resource for young people.
-From there, with your learners you can explore and decide what kinds of improvements you'd like to make - perhaps turning a grey area to greenery, letting some grass grow long, planting flowering grassland plants or installing a pond or rain garden.
-Or perhaps you have other ideas?
+From here, with your learners you can decide what kinds of improvements you'd like to make - perhaps turning a grey area to greenery, letting some grass grow long, planting flowering grassland plants or installing a pond or rain garden.
+Or maybe you have other ideas?

-If you make a change to your site, add it to the Nature Park map using the Mapping Change tool (not the Habitat Mapper tool).
+If you make a change to your site after completing habitat mapping, you can add it to the Nature Park map using the Tracking Change tool (not the Habitat Mapper tool).